cltl/ma-communicative-robots/data/README.md

 ## 1. Overall data view

 Figure-1 shows an overview of the different data layers in our representation.
+From the top, we see different layers for segments, rulers, containers.
+A segment can consists of smaller segments and there are different subtypes of segments per modality of the data.
+A ruler is made up of a specific unit of segments, which can be used to index a signal as a set of segments with a particular granularity.
+Again, we can have subtypes of rulers for each modality.
+Next, we have containers for each modality.
+Containers ground the data in a spatial and temporal world and can be used to define the order of segments, as in a sequence, or a position of regions.

+A scenario inherits from both a temporal and spatial container.
+It is further defined with specific atttributes and the signalS of a certain modality.
+These signals consist of segments.
+Segments that are annotated are mentions.
+The annotation relates a segment to an interpretation.
+Some of these annotations are instances in the model of the world and others are labels that represent concepts.
+Here we show different types of concepts, such as tokens, faces, and named entity expressions, and types of instances, such as objects, friends and persons.

 ![Entity relationship diagram](/data/Datarepresentation.png "Overview of data elements and relations")
+Figure-1: Overview of data elements and relations.

 ## 2. Scenario structure
 We consider an interaction as a scenario.
 Scenarios are stored as subfolders within the data folder.
-Within a scenario folder, we store multimodal data in media folders, where each data The data consists of a series of folders, each folder representing a single scenario with multimodal data files and JSON files that contain meta data on the data files and annotations of units within the multimodal data.
+Within a scenario folder, we store multimodal data in media folders as separate files.
+Furthermore, we have JSON files for each modality which define the metadata and the annotations.
+Finally, there is a separate JSON file with the meta data on the complete scenario.

-Each scenario contains data files for 4 possible modalities and a single corresponding JSON file that contains the meta data and the annotations for all units in that modality.
-Furthermore, there is a separate JSON file with the meta data on the complete scenario.
 This JSON file has the same name as the folder name of the scenario.

+**An example**
 Assume our scenario folder has the name "my-first-scenario".
-This is how the data structure could look like:
+This is how its structure could look like:

 ```
 my-first-scenario